SOMHOLUK/vpc-loadbalancer/README.md

 ### Step 1

+A VPC is a virtual network that closely resembles a traditional network that you'd operate in your own data center.
+After you create a VPC, you can add subnets.

+As you can see in the screenshot:

-The Virtual Private Cloud (VPC) was created with an IPv4 CIDR block of `10.0.0.0/16`.
+- The Virtual Private Cloud (VPC) was created with an IPv4 CIDR block of `10.0.0.0/16`.

 <br>